30 September 2019

 Our bathroom designs are often asked how best to overcome space limitations in small bathrooms, and of course the right layout varies depending on the specific bathroom size.
 But what can be controlled is the effective use of optimum bathroom fittings and finishing touches, which will make your small bathroom layout feel comfortable.
 Consider the following tips:

 Smart storage solutions keep your bathroom clutter free and floor space clear, making small bathrooms feel considerably bigger.
-Built in vanity units and wall cabinet help to keep surfaces clear.
+Built in vanity units and wall cabinets help to keep surfaces clear.
 Keeping toiletries tidied away helps de-clutter small bathrooms and open up space, and making use of unused wall space is also a great way to get rid of any unnecessary bulky storage and keep central floor space clear.
 If you are using storage units on the floor, open shelving will reduce the need for swinging doors that can impinge on a small space.

 There’s now an impressive array of sanitary ware available that’s been designed specifically for small bathrooms.
 Smaller shower trays and short projection toilets help to free up central floor space, and smaller basins and bathtubs can help to create the illusion of more bathroom space.
 Placing sanitary ware in unused corners is also an easy way of freeing up un-used bathroom space.